 Our top choice for mobile horse racing betting is TVG, which also happens to serve as the TV for year-round horse racing action.
 TVG is simple to sign up for, offers a user-friendly and intuitive platform, and features betting action on both US and international tracks.
 If you’re looking to bet on horse racing online or via your mobile device, then TVG is the way to go.

 Typically the field is much smaller than the Kentucky Derby or Preakness Stakes fields and averages seven to 10 horses.
-This year’s event, due to the pandemic, is expecting to feature a maximum field of 13.

 The legendary Secretariat holds the mark for fastest Belmont Stakes run over 1 1/2 miles at 2:24:00.
 At this distance, Easy Goer is next on the list with a run of 2:26:00 while winning in 1989, followed by A.P.
 Indy, who won the Belmont in 1992 with a time of 2:26:13.